jedp/lego-train-tracks/README.md

 ![print](./tracks-joined.png)

-### Components
+### Model Components

-Small bits you can copy around to make larger bits.
+Also included are small bits you can copy around to make larger bits.

-Use this if you're unable to sweep the track profile along a path.

 Unit measurement is the length of the edge of a standard Lego 1x1 block.